tmobile/magentaA11y/_checklist-web/tab-panel.md

 - See above: The page has become bloated with content and the designer seeks to condense even more information into a tighter space.
 The information in the tabs is largely the same and not something the user needs to compare, so there's no loss of functionality.

+### Automatic and manual tab selection

+Tabs can be built to be selected **automatically** or **manually**.
+There are a couple subtle differences between each type:
+- "Automatic" tabs become selected immediately upon focus via a mouse click or the arrow keys.
+- "Manual" tabs can receive focus, but require the user to press either `Enter` or `Space`, or click them with their mouse to select them.

+#### Which version should I use?
+Both versions can be accessible but automatic tabs are more common in the wild.
+The [WAI-ARIA Authoring Practices Guide](https://www.w3.org/WAI/ARIA/apg/patterns/tabs/) recommends automatic tabs as long as all of the tab panel content is preloaded and users will not experience delays or latency as they navigate them.

 ## Code examples

 - [More details and working examples](https://www.w3.org/WAI/ARIA/apg/patterns/tabpanel/)